-- Any waste and spills (especially during construction, operation and closure) need to be managed according to the departmental requirements; - A representative groundwater monitoring network should be installed before commencement of any construction activities on site;

-- Authorities need to be notified in the event of a spill or leachate during construction and closure; - In the case of any groundwater dewatering, pumped water should be re-injected into the aquifer system at downstream of the site.
-If the groundwater is contaminated, treatment needs to take place to ensure that the quality of the re-injected water complies with the groundwater quality reserve as required by DWA; - Avoid long lag times between liner installation and subsequent ash disposal; - Proper operation and maintenance of contaminated water trenches and dams; and - All pollution control facilities (dams, trenches) must be operated to have a minimum freeboard above full supply level as recommended by GN 704 in terms of the National Water Act (36 of 1998).
+- Any waste and spills (especially during construction, operation and closure) need to be managed according to the departmental requirements; - A representative groundwater monitoring network should be installed before commencement of any construction activities on site; - The monitoring network should be updated per project phase according to the DWS requirements; - Authorities need to be notified in the event of a spill or leachate during construction and closure; - In the case of any groundwater dewatering, pumped water should be re-injected into the aquifer system at downstream of the site.
+If the groundwater is contaminated, treatment needs to take place to ensure that the quality of the re-injected water complies with the groundwater quality reserve as required by DWS; - Avoid long lag times between liner installation and subsequent ash disposal; - Proper operation and maintenance of contaminated water trenches and dams; and - All pollution control facilities (dams, trenches) must be operated to have a minimum freeboard above full supply level as recommended by GN 704 in terms of the National Water Act (36 of 1998).